Vostok 1: Soviet reaction

 Gagarin's flight was announced while Gagarin was still in orbit, by Yuri Levitan, the leading Soviet radio personality since the 1930s.
 Although news of Soviet rocket launches would normally be aired only after the fact, Sergei Korolev wrote a note to the Party Central Committee to convince them that the announcement should be made as early as possible:

-"We consider it advisable to publish the first TASS report immediately after the satellite-spacecraft enters orbit, for the following reasons:
+We consider it advisable to publish the first TASS report immediately after the satellite-spacecraft enters orbit, for the following reasons:

 (a) if a rescue becomes necessary, it will facilitate rapid organization of a rescue;

-(b) it precludes any foreign government declaring that the cosmonaut is a military scout."
+(b) it precludes any foreign government declaring that the cosmonaut is a military scout.

 The flight was celebrated as a great triumph of Soviet science and technology, demonstrating the superiority of the socialist system over capitalism.
 Moscow and other cities in the USSR held mass demonstrations, the scale of which was comparable to World War II Victory Parades.
 Gagarin was awarded the title of Hero of the Soviet Union, the nation's highest honour.
 He also became an international celebrity, receiving numerous awards and honours.

-April 12 was declared Cosmonautics Day in the USSR, and is celebrated today in Russia as one of the official "Commemorative Dates of Russia."
+April 12 was declared Cosmonautics Day in the USSR, and is celebrated today in Russia as one of the official "Commemorative Dates of Russia".
 In 2011, it was declared the International Day of Human Space Flight by the United Nations.

 Gagarin's informal reply Poyekhali! ("Let's go!") became a historical phrase used to refer to the arrival of the Space Age in human history.
-Later it was included in the refrain of a Soviet song Do You Know What Kind of Guy He Was written by Alexandra Pakhmutova and Nikolai Dobronravov (He said "Let's go!"
-He waved his hand) which was dedicated to the memory of Gagarin.
+Later it was included in the refrain of the Soviet song "Do You Know What Kind of Guy He Was" ("Знаете, каким он парнем был") written by Alexandra Pakhmutova and Nikolai Dobronravov ("He said 'Let's go!'
+He waved his hand") which was dedicated to the memory of Gagarin.